victorialangoe/leetcode/README.md

-Only for fun, if you are into Leetcode; try solving them for yourself!
+Only for fun. if you are into Leetcode; try solving them for yourself!